 Your senses are almost impossible to foil.
 As an action, you sense the presence of illusions, creatures not in their original form (such as shapechangers), and other magic designed to deceive the senses within 30 feet of you, provided you aren’t blinded or deafened.
 You sense that an effect is attempting to trick you, but you gain no insight into what is hidden or into its true nature.
+If the effect’s spell level is less than one-half your level, you can also see through it.

 This ability can be used a number of times equal to your Spirit modifier before replenishing after a long rest.

 Wind Walk